api3dao/oev-docs/docs/reference/airnode/latest/concepts/request.md

 > 2.  <p>If AirnodeRrpV0.fulFill() fails internally or the underlying low level call to myFulFill() reverts then Airnode will start the process in step #3 to fail the request.</p>
 > 3.  <p>If Airnode errors, or is told by AirnodeRrpV0.fulFill() to error, it calls AirnodeRrpV0.fail() which removes the request from the pending list of requestIds on-chain.</p>

-::: tip Important to Note
+::: info Important to Note

 Fulfill is the only outcome that returns results to a requester contract.